-72nd Legislative District

-535 Fairfield Ave.
-Johnstown, PA 15906 (814) 536-8400

-119 S. Center St. Ebensburg, PA 15931 (814) 472-8021

-112-A Munster Road Portage, PA 15946 (814) 736-7339

-405 Park Ave.
-Patton, PA 16668 (814) 674-5675

-Fall 2019

-Burns votes to end \$700 liquor license fee for clubs and fire companies

-Rep. Burns recently voted to eliminate the annual \$700 liquor license surcharge paid by national veterans' clubs and volunteer fire companies.

-The fee was imposed on liquor licensees under a 2016 law as a way of offsetting increasing administrative costs for the Pennsylvania Liquor Control Board.

-"Removing the fee for these nonprofit groups provides financial relief to organizations that are pillars of our communities," Burns said.
-"With the LCB reporting record sales and profits, it's only fitting that we cut these groups a break."

-As many as one thousand clubs and fire companies would benefit from the change.

-The measure, House Bill 1048, was approved unanimously by the House of Representatives and now moves to the state Senate for consideration.
+72nd Legislative District 535 Fairfield Ave.
+Johnstown, PA 15906 (814) 536-8400 119 S. Center St. Ebensburg, PA 15931 (814) 472-8021 112-A Munster Road Portage, PA 15946 (814) 736-7339 405 Park Ave.
+Patton, PA 16668 (814) 674-5675 | Fall 2019 | Burns amendment attempted to remove \$700 liquor license fee Calling it a missed opportunity to help local, small businesses, Rep. Burns said he was disappointed by the failure of the Republican-controlled House of Representatives to support his effort to give local taverns and restaurant owners a significant break.
+Rep. Burns offered an amendment to a bill last month that would have eliminated the annual \$700 liquor license fee paid by all restaurants, hotels, clubs and breweries to the state Liquor Control Board.
+The amendment was rejected by a House vote of 185 to 14.
+"It's not as if the LCB is hurting - it continues to report record profits and sales.
+In good economic times, it's only fair that we give these small businesses and nonprofit organizations a financial break," Burns said.
+"Despite what happened, I remain undeterred in my efforts to support the hardworking, local business owners in my community and across Pennsylvania."

-Burns bill would halt state liquor license auctions

-Rep. Burns has introduced legislation that would suspend the restaurant liquor license auctions currently conducted by the Liquor Control Board several times per year.
+Bill would suspend restaurant liquor license auctions Rep. Burns has introduced legislation that would suspend the restaurant liquor license auctions currently conducted by the Liquor Control Board several times per year.
 A 2016 law allowed the LCB to resurrect old licenses and auction them to the highest bidder.
 Burns believes pumping these licenses - which had expired or been revoked - back into the marketplace is accelerating the death of independent restaurants and the thousands of jobs they offer across Pennsylvania.
 "These auctions put the LCB in direct competition with restaurant licensees who want to sell their license but who are continually undercut by the LCB's auctions," Burns said.
 "With a \$25,000 minimum auction bid, the owner of the corner tavern who banked on his liquor license as his retirement now has an asset whose value diminishes every day."
 Burns' legislation, House Bill 1544, would suspend license auctions until the formation of the Wine and Spirits Wholesale and Retail Privatization Commission and the publication of its study.
 This study was required as part of the same 2016 law that created the auctions, but the commission was never formed, and a study never produced.
 What is the PLCB hiding?
-Burns wages court battle of liquor license records

-Since May, Rep. Burns has been battling the Pennsylvania Liquor Control Board in his quest to learn how many restaurant liquor licenses the board has available to auction off in each county.
+Burns wages court battle of liquor license records Since May, Rep. Burns has been battling the Pennsylvania Liquor Control Board in his quest to learn how many restaurant liquor licenses the board has available to auction off in each county.
 The LCB denied his request for the information, calling the simple list of license figures a "trade secret" and arguing that it is "confidential proprietary information."